 Consistent tile and grout cleaning by a professional are the best way to keep your home's tile floors looking their best, and you can also use homemade solutions of white vinegar and water, a paste of baking soda and water, and peroxide for whitening.

 While the best way to clean tile and grout is to have a professional handle this job, you might note a few tips from the pros that will help keep your home's flooring looking its best in between those visits.
 Following this advice will also ensure you're not damaging your home's flooring with solutions not meant for floor tiles or with tools and equipment that are overly harsh and abrasive.

 How Do You Clean Grout Between Linoleum and Vinyl Tiles?

-There are a few different ways you can clean grout between tiles, using products you have at home.
-One of the best methods for how to clean tile and grout you might try is a combination of baking soda and vinegar, although you should only use this on linoleum and vinyl tiles and not tiles made of natural stone, as vinegar can dry or discolor many stone varieties.
+There are a few different ways you can clean grout between tiles using products you have at home.
+One of the best methods for how to clean tile and grout you might try is a combination of baking soda and vinegar, although you should only use this on linoleum and vinyl tiles and not tiles made of natural stone, as vinegar can dry or discolor many stones varieties.